Perspectives from WGS minors

 WGS Minor Requirements

 The Women's, Gender, and Sexuality Studies Program offers two minors, one in WGS, and one in Sexuality and Queer Studies (SQS).
 The requirements for the WGS Minor are below.
 See the University Bulletin for an updated list of course descriptions and the Registrar’s website for a list of classes currently being offered.
+Check out our FAQ for information on applying study abroad classes to the minor.

 A. Successful completion of WMGS 5a Women, Genders, and Sexualities